mikomanczak/mikomanczak/README.md

 I'm a frontend-leaning fullstack engineer currently working at SoundCloud (previously Siemens & Axel Springer).

-I thrive building useful software with smart, talented people.
+I thrive building useful software with smart people.
 Especially in TypeScript.

 If you have an idea, need a freelancer or want to collaborate...feel free to email me at mikomanczak@gmail.com.